+LAmax - the A weighted maximum noise level that was recorded during a monitoring period

+Landfill Site: An area of land, depression or former quarry which has been or is being infilled with waste materials.

+Land Affected by Contamination: See 'Contaminated Land' definition above

+Listed Building: is a building or structure which has been added to the Statutory List of Buildings of special architectural or historic interest by Historic England.
+The definition of 'Listed Building' is fairly wide and the term 'building' may include a wide range of structures including bridges, milestones and gasholders.

+Local Building of Merit: buildings or structures which are of local interest because of their townscape, architectural or historic interest.

-LAmax - the A weighted maximum noise level that was recorded during a monitoring period Landfill Site: An area of land, depression or former quarry which has been or is being infilled with waste materials.
-Land Affected by Contamination: See 'Contaminated Land' definition above Living Roof - See 'Brown Roof' and/or 'Green Roof'.
-LnTw - weighted standardized impact sound pressure level of impact sound transmitted between rooms Major Development - As defined in the London Plan, major developments are defined as: For dwellings: where 10 or more are to be constructed (or if number not given, area is more than 0.5 hectares); For all other uses: where the floor area will be 1000 sq metres or more (or the site area is 1 hectare or more).
+Living Roof - See 'Brown Roof' and/or 'Green Roof'.

+LnTw - weighted standardized impact sound pressure level of impact sound transmitted between rooms

+Major Development - As defined in the London Plan, major developments are defined as:

+- For dwellings: where 10 or more are to be constructed (or if number not given, area is more than 0.5 hectares); - For all other uses: where the floor area will be 1000 sq metres or more (or the site area is 1 hectare or more).

 The site area is that directly involved in some aspect of the development.
 Floor space is defined as the sum of floor area within the building measured externally to the external wall faces at each level.
 Basement car parks, rooftop plant rooms, caretakers' flats etc should be included in the floor space figure.

 Methane Gas: A constituent of landfill/ground gas.
-It is flammable and explosive at concentration between 5-15% vol/vol. Network Management Duty.
+It is flammable and explosive at concentration between 5-15% vol/vol.

+Network Management Duty.
 As part of the Traffic Management Act 2004 local authorities were given the legal responsibility for the Network Management Duty.
 The objectives of this duty must be to: Make sure that traffic flows freely on our road network, and help traffic on the road networks of other authorities to flow freely.